pa0005in/sawadeekard_price/README.md

 __1) The website may change its format due to inventory audit, out of stock or minor mistakes.__
   Future updates will include checks or more error exception to ensure the script is still able to run or alternatives are included.
   Current issues encountered:
+  Inclusive of Holo Energy cards with different ID (e.g. SVE001) (Fixed for SV01 in Version 1.4)
-  Inclusive of Promo cards (Fixed)
+  Inclusive of Promo cards (Fixed in Version 1.4)
-  Separate version of card ID in SV3.5 (Fixed for SV3.5)
+  Separate version of card ID in SV3.5 (Fixed for SV3.5 in Version 1.4)
   Duplicated entries
   Inventory audit
+  Galar Gallery (#GG0x) and Trainer Gallery (#TG0x) cannot be read by the script

 __2) The codes for each series is an individual class.__
   Future version can simplify the entire code to a single parent to simplify the code for checking and running.